Trip Report: Big Bend Day 5 & 6

 Completing the Outer Mountain Loop

-When we went to bed it was warm out, but waking up everything was covered all our gear was so wet and required extra shake outs.
-We had our standard oatmeal and coffee for breakfast then started our walk a little before 7 am before, which was before sunrise.
+When we went to bed, it was warm out, but by the time we woke up, everything was covered; all our gear was so wet that it required extra shake-outs.
+We had our standard oatmeal and coffee for breakfast, then started our walk a little before 7 am, which was before sunrise.

 Blue Creek Trail

-The trail was just a continuation of the day before, gravel drainage area with cairns spread around to guide you.
-I’ve read online it’s easy to miss the cairns and get lost in the drainage area, but I’d think that would be pretty hard to do as there is only one way to travel in a canyon.
+The trail was just a continuation of the day before: a gravel drainage area with cairns scattered around to guide you.
+I’ve read online that it’s easy to miss the cairns and get lost in the drainage area, but I’d think that would be pretty hard to do, as there is only one way to travel in a canyon.

-Eventually, we made it out of the creek and into a forested area (this is the turn I was warned can be easy to miss) and then the dreaded switchbacks started.
-I’m guessing this section is 2-miles of steep and never ending switchbacks.
-To make this section even better, the sun crested the mountains and started heating everything up; however, the views were spectacular as we could back down into the canyon.
+Eventually, we made it out of the creek and into a forested area (this is the turn I was warned could be easy to miss), and then the dreaded switchbacks started.
+I’m guessing this section is 2 miles of steep and never-ending switchbacks.
+To make this section even better, the sun crested the mountains and began heating everything up; however, the views were spectacular as we looked back down into the canyon.

 After tirelessly trudging along for a while, we located the free camping zone sign.
 Doing a very imprecise map check with the fingers, we estimated ourselves about 2 miles shy of the Laguna Meadows Trail junction.
-This caused me a small freak out moment because it put us way behind schedule; thankfully, the junction seemed much closer than my guess.
+This caused a small freak-out moment because it put us way behind schedule; thankfully, the junction seemed much closer than I'd guessed.

 Pushing on, we made it to the Laguna Meadows Trail junction and headed towards the Rims, where all the amazing views can be found.
-One the way there, the sun was out in full force and it was pretty warm out when not in the shade.
+On the way there, the sun was out in full force, and it was pretty warm when not in the shade.
 The climbs along the Rims were a little milder, but it didn’t matter because we were so tired and our feet were tender from being wet all morning.

-The views were all around amazing as we moved from South Rim to the Southeast Rim to Northeast Rim. we stopped under a shade tree for lunch at about the southeast rim.
-I’ve been told if you just have enough to stop at one section of the Rim to make sure it's South Rim.
-After walking all of them, they each have their amazing characteristics and would say it’s worth it to spend time at each.
+The views were all amazing as we moved from the South Rim to the Southeast Rim to the Northeast Rim.
+We stopped under a shade tree for lunch near the Southeast Rim.
+I’ve been told that if you just have enough, you can stop at one section of the Rim to make sure it's the South Rim.
+After walking all of them, each has its own amazing characteristics, and I would say it’s worth spending time at each.

-The Northeast Rim led us to Boot Canyon Trail where we paralleled Boot Canyon.
+The Northeast Rim led us to Boot Canyon Trail, where we paralleled Boot Canyon.
 Along the canyon, there were pools of varying sizes.
-We stopped one of the larger pools to take a break and because Jack swears he saw fish.
+We stopped at one of the larger pools to take a break, and because Jack swears he saw fish.
 Unfortunately, there were no fish, but the pool was teeming with life as insects scurried across the surface and dove deep within the water.

 Carrying on with the hike, we found a stretch of the trail that was beyond unexpected.
 It was clearly autumn in this area as the trees were displaying leaves of orange, red, and yellow.
-Finally, we made it to the junction of Colima Trail which also seemed like a whole new place.
-The Colima was short and steep, but the trees here more like an alpine area than the oaks and pines we had grown accustomed to.
+Finally, we reached the junction of the Colima Trail, which also seemed like a whole new place.
+The Colima was short and steep, but the trees here were more like an alpine area than the oaks and pines we had grown accustomed to.

-With our Rim loop completed, we found ourselves on, the Laguna Meadows Trail again.
-Laguna was a pretty mild trail back down into the basin, but by this time my feet were tender from being wet all day.
-In a weird turn of events, Jack was in his groove and flying down the mountain and I was making him wait up for me.
-The trail is just a repeat of switchbacks as you descend and the views felt less impressive than everything we experienced earlier in the day.
-I just wanted to be done with Laguna Meadows Trail.
+With our Rim loop completed, we found ourselves on the Laguna Meadows Trail again.
+Laguna was a pretty mild trail back down into the basin, but by this time, my feet were tender from being wet all day.
+In a weird turn of events, Jack was in his groove and flying down the mountain, and I was making him wait up for me.
+The trail is just a series of switchbacks as you descend, and the views felt less impressive than those we experienced earlier in the day.
+I just wanted to finish Laguna Meadows Trail.

-Making it back into the Chisos Basin, our feet and bodies were feeling pretty rough at this point and we just wanted to finish.
+Making it back into the Chisos Basin, our feet and bodies were feeling pretty rough at this point, and we just wanted to finish.
 Finally, we arrived at the trailhead and had, but had another .5 miles down to the campgrounds.
-We made it back to basecamp and Bmo was nowhere to be found, so we started to make ourselves comfortable while snacking on Cheez-Its.
+We made it back to basecamp, but Bmo was nowhere to be found, so we started making ourselves comfortable while snacking on Cheez-Its.
 After a short wait, Bmo showed up and made us some amazing burgers and smores, while we all shared tales of our adventures.
-It wasn’t much longer and we were more than ready for bed, which is when Bmo went off to hang out with some of our campground neighbors.
+It wasn’t much longer, and we were more than ready for bed, which is when Bmo went off to hang out with some of our campground neighbors.

-With a 5 AM wake, we packed up and skipped breakfast because we knew we could find something in a small town later.
-With everything packed in the car we were off and hoping we might see some wildlife or a bear on our drive out of the mountains.
+With a 5 am wake-up, we packed up and skipped breakfast because we knew we could find something in a small town later.
+With everything packed in the car, we were off, hoping to see some wildlife or a bear on our drive out of the mountains.
 Wish come true, we found a coyote in the middle of the road eating trash.
-He was clearly not concerned by us and won the game of chicken forcing me to maneuver around him and his treasure.
+He was clearly not concerned about us, and he won the game of chicken, forcing me to maneuver around him and his treasure.

-Another oddity, as we left the park there was a huge amount of trash exploded all over and on the side of the road.
-It turns out a family was hauling a bunch of stuff and were hit from behind, which is what caused the mess.
-Thankfully, everyone was injury free.
-After this, the trip was uneventful and we were sad to be leaving such a majestic place but thrilled to finally be back home.
+Another oddity: as we left the park, there was a huge amount of trash scattered all over and along the side of the road.
+It turns out a family was hauling a bunch of stuff and was hit from behind, which is what caused the mess.
+Thankfully, everyone was injury-free.
+After this, the trip was uneventful, and we were sad to be leaving such a majestic place but thrilled to finally be back home.

 The Giveaway